 There may be other records that will be required, but this should give you a healthy start.
 If you keep tabs on these items in particular, you're going to have a much smoother tax season that any of your comrades who didn't "gather as they go."

 A smart CPA will quiz you on all the areas they think you'll be able to score a few tax deductions based on your business startup costs.
 Still, you can come to the table armed with pre-prepared proof.
-Here are some of the common deductions you might want to earmark:
+Here are some of the common business start-up deductions you might want to earmark: